 The Greyhound Inn, Letcombe Regis

-After being bought and dolled up by local Martyn Reed and Catriona Galbraith, The Greyhound is well-loved among the locals for its excellent foodie offerings, which are much more sophisticated than one might expect of a village this small.
-The Sunday menu in particular is mouthwatering, with local meats including Longhorn beef sirloin, Sandy Black pork loin and Wootton Farm lamb leg for around the £16 mark including Yorkshires and all the trimmings.
-Veggies can enjoy an excellently-flavoured nut roast (we know, we’ve tried it) for just £14.
+The Greyhound is well-loved among the locals for its excellent foodie offerings, which are much more sophisticated than one might expect of a village this small.
+The Sunday menu in particular is mouthwatering, with local meats including Longhorn beef sirloin and Sandy Black pork loin for around the £16 mark including Yorkshires and all the trimmings.
+Veggies can enjoy slow roasted aubergine for £16.

 The Three Oaks, Gerrards Cross

 This handsome pub outside Gerrards Cross is in the habit of collecting Michelin Bib Gourmands (2014-2020 and counting), the award that values brilliantly executed food at reasonable prices.
-No surprise perhaps, when chef Mikey Seferynski’s past CV includes The Hand & Flowers, The Grove and The Fat Duck.
-The interior feels elegant and grown up – a bit like you’re visiting a stylish, well-off uncle – but it’s child-friendly and relaxed, with an attractive outdoor patio garden.
+The interior feels elegant and grown-up – a bit like you’re visiting a refined, well-to-do uncle – but it’s child-friendly and relaxed, with an attractive outdoor patio garden.
 Roasts are excellent value at £17ish and the presentation is way beyond what you’d expect of a gastropub.